 Use Android Wear’s other modes

-- Sunlight Mode automatically makes the screen brighter.
+- Brightness Boost automatically makes the screen brighter.
 The idea here is that you can more easily see a brighter screen when you’re out on a sunny day.
 To preserve battery, this mode lasts for a few seconds.
-Enable sunlight mode by pressing your power button three times quickly.
+Enable Brightness Boost by pressing your power button three times quickly.
 If your watch doesn’t have a power button, swipe down from the top of the screen.
-Then swipe right to left until you see Sunlight mode.
+Then swipe right to left until you see Brightness Boost.
 Touch to activate.

 - On phones with Android 5.0 or higher, you can also set up priority notifications which allows you to manage who can interrupt you and at what time.
 This feature can be set up from your phone by going to Settings > Sound & Notifications > Interruptions.
 Take note: adjusting priority notifications on your watch will also adjust the notifications on your phone.

 Wear Internet Browser lets you browse the Web from your watch.
 You can tap into your phone’s browsing history and access bookmarks.
-In most cases, however, viewing the Web on the sub-two-inch screen on your wrist will be a frustrating experience.
+In most cases, however, viewing the Web on the sub-two-inch screen on your wrist will be a frustrating experience, and you will have to pay for the full version of the app if you want to use this for more than Search.

 Listen to music offline